 Children’s Adventure Garden

-Funded in part by a grant from ArcelorMittal, the Children’s Adventure Garden is all about interaction, and not just between children and nature.
+Funded in part by ArcelorMittal, the Children’s Adventure Garden is all about interaction, and not just between children and nature.
 Kids will be drawn into a world where houses are made from sunflowers, willow branches form passageways, and uniquely-shaped gourds hang from a tunnel leading to a shed with a roof made of plants.

 For children who know poultry only as Mcnuggets, there is a flock of funky chickens that make themselves home in a colorful chicken coop.
 They’re fun to watch, but they’re great garden partners as well, feasting on destructive insects and manufacturing plant food.
 The worms in the worm bin move a little slower and work undercover, but they’re just as helpful in the garden, eating kitchen scraps and producing a rich soil booster that keeps plants happy and healthy.